sashadev-sky/Python-for-Networking/README.md

 ## Using a Socket

-These are the general socket methods we can use in both clients and servers:
+These are the general socket methods we can use in both socket clients and servers:

 **TCP communication**: